 Papers seeking agreement to policy/approval for additional resources to implement that policy should be submitted to the Cabinet committee responsible for that area of government activity.

-The Minister of Finance may also wish to refer such papers to SEC for consideration in addition to the policy being considered by a Cabinet policy committee.
+The Minister of Finance may also wish to refer such papers to GOV for consideration in addition to the policy being considered by a Cabinet policy committee.
 The Minister of Finance will advise the portfolio Minister of this, when consulted on the paper.

-Where there are time pressures, and a proposal cannot wait until the next SEC meeting (after consideration by the relevant Cabinet policy committee), further consultation may be required with Finance Ministers and senior Ministers before Cabinet consideration.
-Papers that only seek changes to baselines, and that do not include any policy decisions, may be submitted directly to SEC, without first needing to be submitted to a Cabinet policy committee.
+Where there are time pressures, and a proposal cannot wait until the next GOV meeting (after consideration by the relevant Cabinet policy committee), further consultation may be required with Finance Ministers and senior Ministers before Cabinet consideration.
+Papers that only seek changes to baselines, and that do not include any policy decisions, may be submitted directly to GOV, without first needing to be submitted to a Cabinet policy committee.